50SACINMYSOCIDGAF/PersonalAssistant/README.md

 - `index.html`: Frontend interface for the application
 - `requirements.txt`: List of Python package dependencies

+## Credit

+Special thanks to [Maharshi](https://x.com/mrsiipa) for the original idea and pipeline for this project.

 ## Troubleshooting

 If you encounter issues: